awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 | AWS Identity and Access Management | Policies | AWSControlTowerServiceRolePolicy AWSControlTowerAdminPolicy AWSControlTowerCloudTrailRolePolicy AWSControlTowerStackSetRolePolicy |
 | AWS IAM Identity Center \(successor to AWS Single Sign\-On\) | Directory groups | AWSAccountFactory AWSAuditAccountAdmins AWSControlTowerAdmins AWSLogArchiveAdmins AWSLogArchiveViewers AWSSecurityAuditors AWSSecurityAuditPowerUsers AWSServiceCatalogAdmins  |
 | AWS IAM Identity Center \(successor to AWS Single Sign\-On\) | Permission Sets | AWSAdministratorAccess AWSPowerUserAccess AWSServiceCatalogAdminFullAccess AWSServiceCatalogEndUserAccess AWSReadOnlyAccess AWSOrganizationsFullAccess  |

+**Note**
+The AWS CloudFormation StackSet `BP_BASELINE_CLOUDTRAIL` is not deployed in landing zone versions 3\.0 or later\.
+However, it continues to exist in earlier versions of the landing zone, until you update your landing zone\.

 ### What is the log archive account?<a name="what-is-log-archive"></a>